Student Complaint Management Policy and Procedures

 Staff member: A member of staff of James Cook University, James Cook University Brisbane or James Cook University Singapore.

-Student Appeal: A student appeal is a statement by a student that is submitted to the University in accordance with clauses 3.1 to 3.3 of the Procedures in this Policy.
+Student Appeal: A student appeal is a statement by a student that is submitted to the University in accordance with the Student Appeals Policy.

 University working day: University working day means a day other than Saturday or Sunday, or a public holiday or a Vice-Chancellor declared University holiday in the place or places in which an act or event (including the making of a determination or decision) is to be done under this Policy.